azohra/shell-linter/README.md

 # Input

+### `exclude-issues`
+Optional.
+Specify shellcheck issues to exclude during scan.
+For more information refer to [Checks](https://github.com/koalaman/shellcheck/wiki/Checks).
+Default: scan all issues.

+### `exclude-paths`
+Optional.
+Exclude files and folders from ShellCheck scan.

 ### `path`
 Optional.
 Execute lint check on a specific file or folder.
 Default: `.`

-### `exclude-paths`
-Optional.
-Exclude files and folders from ShellCheck scan.

 ### `severity`
 Optional.
 Specify minimum severity of errors to consider [style, info, warning, error].
 Default: `style`

-### `exclude`

-Optional.
-Specify shellcheck issues to exclude during scan.
-For more information refer to [Checks](https://github.com/koalaman/shellcheck/wiki/Checks).
-Default: scan all issues.

 # License
 This software is available as open source under the terms of the MIT License.